create3000/x_ite/docs/_posts/components/Geometry3D/Extrusion.md

 ### MFVec3f [ ] **spine** [ 0 0 0, 0 1 0 ] <small>(-∞,∞)</small>

-Spine is a list of 3D points for a piecewise-linear curve forming a series of connected vertices, open or closed.
+*spine* is a list of 3D points for a piecewise-linear curve forming a series of connected vertices, open or closed.
 This is the path along which the crossSection is extruded.

 #### Hint